-Today picks are typically made of plastic: nylon, polyethylene, celluloid and other varieties.
+Today, picks are typically made of plastic: nylon, polyethylene, celluloid and other varieties.
 Derek Bailey, the late great British improviser, made his own picks out of dental material used for making crowns and caps.
-Shell picks are rare but still available, and picks are also made in bronze and steel.
-In general, the harder the pick material the brighter and more biting the tone produced.
+Picks are also made in bronze and steel.
+In general, the harder the pick material, the brighter and more biting the tone produced.
 A problem with metal picks, with the exception of fingerpicks, is that they tend to chew up the surface of pick guards, guitar tops and fretboards.

 Generally speaking, thin picks are great for strumming acoustic guitars while thicker picks, usually identified as medium gauge and heavy or extra heavy, are appropriate for electric instruments.
-Using a thin pick to play with a super distorted sound helps turn tone to mud, for example, but thin picks can accent the ringing individual notes of chords on acoustic guitars.
+Using a thin pick to play with a super distorted sound can turn tone to mud, but thin picks can accent the ringing individual notes of chords on acoustic guitars.